A Tutorial Introduction to Lattice-based Cryptography and Homomorphic Encryption: Algebraic Number Theory

 The canonical space $H$ can be shown to be isomorphic to $\R^n$ by establishing a one-to-one correspondence between the standard basis of $\R^n$ and a basis of $H$ as the row vectors in the following matrix

-The matrix $I_{s_1 \times s_1}$ is the $s_1$ by $s_1$ identity matrix.\footnote{Note in \citet{lyubashevsky2010ideal}, the row vectors are multiplied by $\frac{1}{\sqrt{2}}$ to make them an orthonormal basis, i.e., $B$ is a unitary matrix (i.e., $BB^*=I$, where $B^*$ is $B$'s conjugate transpose).} The image $\sigma(r) \in H$ can then be written in terms of this basis as a real vector
+The matrix $I_{s_1 \times s_1}$ is the $s_1$ by $s_1$ identity matrix.\footnote{Note in \citet{lyubashevsky2010ideal}, the row vectors are multiplied by $\frac{1}{\sqrt{2}}$ to make them an orthonormal basis, so $B$ is a unitary matrix (i.e., $BB^*=I$, where $B^*$ is $B$'s conjugate transpose).} The image $\sigma(r) \in H$ can then be written in terms of this basis as a real vector

 by taking the real and complex parts from two conjugate complex embeddings respectively.
 Taking the dot product of each row vector in $B$ with $\tau(r)$, we get back to $\sigma(r)$ in Equation \ref{eq:canEmbed1}, that is,